PPM Logo

 a.
 Serves as ex officio member of the Community Standards Board.

 b.
-Acts as consultant to the Community Standards Board or Review Officer regarding Student Conduct Review procedures and decision making processes.
+Advises the Community Standards Board or Review Officer regarding Student Conduct Review procedures and decision-making processes.

 c.
 Reviews the Student Conduct Review Report submitted by the Chair or Review Officer after conclusion of deliberations.

 d.
-Participates in training sessions facilitated by the Office of Student Conduct.
+Participates in training sessions facilitated by SAGE.

 b.
 Asks questions of the Respondent and witnesses at Student Conduct Reviews.